Case Study: High-Volume Metal Stamping

 Each footboard required eight “1- inch” welds so Ultra designed and built a customized welding fixture.
 This established a stable location for the robotic arm to weld more consistently and at a faster rate.

-And with two robotic welders, CNC Panasonic Robotic Welder and the Genesis Robotic Welder, Ultra can produce two footboards at a time – DECREASING downtimes and INCREASING production rates.
+And with two robotic welders, CNC Panasonic Robotic Welder and the Genesis Robotic Welder, Ultra can produce two footboards at a time – Decreasing downtimes and increasing production rates.

 Customized functional gauge